Developing Oracy

 -

-How confident and skilled do you feel in developing pupil skills in each of the six pillars?
+How confident and skilled do you feel in developing pupil skills in each of the seven areas?

 -